 Helping Our Catalytic Carbon Do What Carbon Does Best

 We take a Panoptic approach to filtration with UltraStream where every media used has its own specific job, but where possible, it also supports the efficiency of its neighbour media.
-By reducing inorganic contaminants before they get to the catalytic carbon bed, KDF protects it from bacterial fouling and buildup, thus supporting ing the adsorption capacity of our catalytic carbon for removing organic contaminants.
-Frankly, the main reason our users replace their filters is not because the KDF and catalytic carbon has ceased working: it’s because the UltraStream has collected so much ‘crud’ that it slows up its flow.
+By reducing inorganic contaminants before they get to the catalytic carbon bed, KDF protects it from bacterial fouling and buildup, thus supporting in the adsorption capacity of our catalytic carbon for removing organic contaminants.
+Frankly, the main reason our users replace their filters is not that the KDF and catalytic carbon has ceased working: it’s because the UltraStream has collected so much ‘crud’ that it slows up its flow.